 The Investigation Process

 The way we investigate complaints is set down by law to make sure everything is fair, open and done in the public interest.
-So, once our complaints procedures start, everything must be done in a set way.
+This means that once our complaints procedures start, everything must be done in a set way.

-When we have gathered together all the information that is available about your complaint, it will be discussed in private by the Investigating Committee.
+When we have gathered together all the relevant information about your complaint, it will be considered in private by the Investigating Committee

-We will write to you to let you know what the Investigating Committee's decision is and the reasons for this.
+We will write to you to let you know the Investigating Committee’s decision and its reasons.